jamsoft/JamSoft.Helpers/README.md

 - BTestSettingsClass
 - PersonViewModel

+# Sample Application

+A sample AvaloniaUI application is now also included in the Sample directory.

 # Configuration

 Rather than getting embroiled in the convoluted and sometimes awkward user settings infrastructure provided by .NET (*.settings), sometimes you just want to store some values in a file, yes?